 Please be aware that the most important part of a PhD applicant’s application is his or her own project description.
 The project description must explain the research the applicant propose to conduct within the larger project.
 This is why the applicants must always write their own project description and not just refer to the overall project.

-When you choose an enrolment start date earlier than 1 February or 1 September please be aware of the time between the offer is sent to the applicant and the expected enrolment start if the applicant comes from abroad.
+When you choose an enrolment start date please be aware of the time between the offer is sent to the applicant and the expected enrolment start if the applicant comes from abroad.
 The offer is sent no later than a month before the enrolment start but the actual enrolment start date depends on how long it takes to process the residence and work permit for non-Danish candidates.
 They are not allowed to start until the permits are in place.

 * Summer holiday